 Before I knew it, the end of the year was rapidly coming into view, and my 2016 had started and ended with an active cancer diagnosis.

 But looking back on all these wonderful in-betweens, it’s hard to focus on the devastating bookends of cancer.
 So I don’t.

-Having this platform to hone my spoken voice has been a challenging endeavor, but one that I look forward to improving upon.
 Yesterday I talked about the Winter Solstice, and took this video of the incredible sunset last night, marking the occasion.

 MY TOP 3 LESSONS FROM 2016:

 1. The best time to plant a tree is 20 years ago.

 In other words, if you want to start or attempt any hobby/profession/passion you may be dreaming about, or planning to start some day, there is no better day than today.

 I am not an expert writer, photographer, videographer, artist, poet, podcaster, advocate…. the list goes on – but I have taken action within all of those roles.
 Nearly every day I have done something, and whatever step I took only made me wish I had done it sooner.

 2. The only person you can control is yourself, and if you can harness your ability to speak and act from a place of integrity and compassion, you will find peace.

 I learned the tools for adopting this type of empowered and reassuring mindset in yoga teacher training.
 Throughout this year, it has been put to the test.